Concepts and terminology

 • Check: Holds the unit tests configuration and instructions

-If you are having trouble modifying the spec file from your application, you can check this guide : RPM Packaging Guide
+_If you are having trouble modifying the spec file from your application, you can check these guides :

 Build